 Notes and Bonds include the Bonds issued by National, Provincial and Municipal Governments.
-Depending on the business model adopted by Management, Securities and Bonds may be valued at amortized cost or at fair value and its results are recognized under Other Financial Results, net - Results from Operations with Notes and Bonds.
+Depending on the business model adopted by Management, Notes and Bonds may be valued at amortized cost or at fair value and its results are recognized under Other Financial Results, net.

 Investments in mutual funds are carried at fair value.
-The gains and losses generated are included in Other Financial Results, net under Interest and Gains on investments.
+The gains and losses generated are included in Other Financial Results, net.